ahnpj/incident-response-and-investigations/identity-and-email-compromise-investigations/business-email-compromise-mailbox-rule-abuse-investigation/investigation-walkthrough.md

 </details>

+<a id="-4-extracting-sender-information-from-message-headers-artifact-identified"></a>

 <details>
 <summary><strong>▶ 4) Extracting Sender Information from Message Headers (Artifact Identified)</strong><br>
  → extracting authoritative sender identity and origin details from full email headers.
 </summary><br>

-*Goal:* Confirm the external sender used to initiate the attack and establish trust under the guise of a legitimate third party.
+**Goal:** Confirm the external sender used to initiate the attack and establish trust under the guise of a legitimate third party.

-<a id="-4-extracting-sender-information-from-message-headers-artifact-identified"></a>

 <!--
 - [🔷 4.1) Why This Is Relevant to Initial Access](https://github.com/ahnpj/incident-response-and-investigations/edit/main/identity-and-email-compromise-investigations/business-email-compromise-mailbox-rule-abuse-investigation/investigation-walkthrough.md#-41-why-this-is-relevant-to-initial-access)